Attention (GusGus album): Critical reception

 PopMatters wrote that the album "continues in the GusGus tradition of decent, thinking-man's dance music ...
 Attention fuses their signature style with an electro-pop/'80s vibe."
-Wired wrote: "Stocked with cathedral-ready incantations from new vocalist Earth (aka Urdur Hakonardottir), old-school rave references, and seductive techno and house rhythms, Attention grabs you by the hips and doesn't stop shaking."
+Wired wrote: "Stocked with cathedral-ready incantations from new vocalist Earth (a.k.a.
+Urdur Hakonardottir), old-school rave references, and seductive techno and house rhythms, Attention grabs you by the hips and doesn't stop shaking."
 The Washington Post wrote that "the emphasis tilts toward steady beats, fuzztone bleeps and earthy vocals."